Celebrity Big Brother (British TV series) series 18: Aubrey O'Day

-Aubrey O'Day, is a singer and reality television personality from San Francisco, a member of the duo Dumblonde and a former member of the platinum-selling girl group Danity Kane.
-In 2012 she competed in the fifth series of The Celebrity Apprentice, where she finished third before being fired by Donald Trump.
-She competed on Celebrity Big Brother in 2016.
+Aubrey O'Day is an American singer and reality television personality.
+She competed in the MTV series Making the Band, on which she won a place as a member of girl group Danity Kane.
+She also formed the musical duo Dumblonde, and has made appearances on television shows such as All About Aubrey and The Celebrity Apprentice.
+She entered the house on Day 1.
 On Day 6, she received a formal and final warning for unacceptable behaviour.
 On Day 30, she left the house in fifth place.

 Stephen Bear

-Stephen Bear, known as Bear, is a British reality television personality from Walthamstow, who was featured as a cast member on the third series of MTV's Ex on the Beach where he began a relationship with Geordie Shore star Vicky Pattison.
+Stephen Bear, known as Bear, is a British reality television personality.
+He first appeared as a contestant on the Channel 4 series Shipwrecked, before appearing as a cast member on the third series of MTV's Ex on the Beach.
 He entered the house on Day 1.
 On Day 7 he was given a formal and final warning for unacceptable behaviour.
 On Day 9, he was cursed with eternal nomination for the duration of the series by his other housemates and faced every subsequent eviction.
 On Day 30, he left the house as the winner.

 Christopher Biggins

-Christopher Biggins, also known as Biggins, is an actor from Hackney who has starred in Porridge, I, Claudius and Whatever Happened to the Likely Lads?.
+Christopher Biggins, also known as Biggins, is an English actor and television presenter, most known for his roles in television and theatre.
 In 2007 he won the seventh series of I'm a Celebrity...
 Get Me Out of Here!.
 He entered the house on Day 1.
 He was removed from the house on Day 9 after making offensive comments.
 Forty-four people complained to Ofcom about comments Biggins made about bisexuals, but Ofcom ruled that although the comments could cause offence, they were likely to be within the audience's expectations, and his comments were therefore found not to be in breach of broadcasting rules.

 Chloe Khan

-Chloe Khan, formerly Chloe Mafia, aged 25 is a model and media personality from Wakefield, West Yorkshire, known from her Manchester audition on the seventh series of The X Factor and for appearing on Snog Marry Avoid?.
-She then became a Playboy model.
+Chloe Khan, formerly known as Chloe Mafia, is a British model and media personality.
+She is most known for her audition during the seventh series of The X Factor, and for appearing on Snog Marry Avoid?.
+She later became a Playboy model.
 She entered the house on Day 1.
 She became the third housemate to be evicted on Day 16, following an eviction showdown with Marnie.

 Frankie Grande

-Frankie Grande is an American host of Amazon's Style Code Live, Broadway performer and "social media mogul".
-He is the half-brother of award-winning singer and actress Ariana Grande.
+Frankie Grande is an American dancer, singer, actor, and Social Media Mogul who is the half-brother of Ariana Grande.
+As an actor, he has appeared in Broadway musicals such as Mamma Mia! and Rock of Ages.
 In 2014, he competed in the sixteenth series of Big Brother USA where he finished fifth.
 He entered the house on Day 1.
 On Day 30, he left the house in sixth place.

 Grant Bovey

-Grant Bovey is a British businessman who is most notable for his relationships, including marriage to former Celebrity housemate Anthea Turner.
+Grant Bovey is a British businessman, most notable for his former marriage to television presenter Anthea Turner.
 He entered the house on Day 1.
 He became the first housemate to be evicted.